-The Structural Biology Laboratory at Mayo Clinic in Rochester, Minnesota, is a collaborative research laboratory in which investigators can determine the 3D atomic structures of biological macromolecules by X-ray diffraction analysis of macromolecular crystals.
+The Structural Biology Facility at Mayo Clinic in Rochester, Minnesota, is a collaborative research facility in which investigators can determine the 3D atomic structures of biological macromolecules by X-ray diffraction analysis of macromolecular crystals.

-Researchers utilizing the laboratory, including crystallography novices, can expect to be trained and mentored to conduct hands-on research themselves within the laboratory.
-For trained users, the lab is accessible 24/7.
+Researchers using the facility, including crystallography novices, can expect to be trained and mentored to conduct hands-on research themselves within the facility.
+For trained users, the facility is accessible 24/7.

-In addition to providing guidance and facilities, the Structural Biology Lab also aims to develop new crystallography technologies and methodologies for fragment-based drug design, medium-throughput crystallography and protein production.
+Along with providing guidance and instrumentation, the Structural Biology Facility also aims to develop new crystallography technologies and methodologies for fragment-based drug design, medium-throughput crystallography and protein production.

 Primary objectives of the facility are to increase: